 There are matrices whose square is the zero matrix.

 If b squared is zero, we don't know that b is zero.

 For example -- the best example is that matrix.

 That matrix is a dangerous matrix.

-And here is a real simple -- so this -- so if I square that matrix, I do get the zero matrix,and it shows -- OK.
+And here is a real simple -- so this -- so if I square that without doing the multiplication and finding the matrix b. matrix, I do get the zero matrix,and it shows -- OK.